 Cognitive: Our cognitive studies attempt to understand how facial information is represented and processed.
 One of the main issues that we've addressed is the division of labor within face processing and within visual recognition more generally.
 We use results from psychophysics, acquired and developmental prosopagnosics, and TMS to investigate these cognitive questions.

-Neural: What brain areas represent face and body information, what type of information do they represent, when do they represent it, and how do these areas interact?
-TMS in normal participants and behavioral testing in acquired prosopagnosics who have selective lesions are the main ways that we examine these neural issues.
+Neural: What brain areas represent face and body information, what type of information do they represent, when do they represent it, and how do these areas interact? fMRI, ERP, and TMS in normal participants and in acquired prosopagnosics who have selective lesions are the main ways that we examine these neural issues.

 Development and Genetics: Because face processing is better understood than most abilities, it provides a model system to explore neurocognitive development.
 We tackle these questions with studies of developmental prosopagnosia (particularly when it runs in families), twin studies, and age effects on face processing.